nlesc-sherlock/data_tools_integration/list_requirements.md

 #Assistance
 .
 In case you have any question about the above requirements please submit an issue on our GitHub page.
+.
+We will do our best to have one member of our team available during your sprint session.

+#Support to our team
+.
+During our sprint, to be scheduled after all other teams sprints, we might require some support from you in case things do not run as expected.
+Please make sure a member of your team, with necessary knowledge to deploy your systems, is present at NLeSC.
+At most, it will be like 1 to 2 hours of support.